 Our Top 5 Sensory Parks in the UK

+We have researched some sensory parks across the UK.
 Sensory is something we care strongly about at Redbank House and all the way through Disabled Living.
-Our multi-sensory rooms benefit both children and adults and our feedback has demonstrated that the environment is beneficial for our service users in many ways.
+Our multi-sensory rooms benefit both children and adults.
+Feedback has demonstrated that the environment is beneficial for our service users in many ways.
+So we thought it would be useful to share another way to develop your senses.

 There are many fantastic sensory parks across the UK which gives people the chance to experiment with their senses while enjoying the fresh air.
 Even those who aren’t disabled can enjoy exploring their senses.